voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

         [1.000, "rgb(49,54,149)"],
     ]

-In color-by-value mode, you can also toggle the `colorscale_transparency` flag of your App config to specify whether transparency should be applied to your heatmap's values using the same strategy described above for color-by-field mode.

 The example code below demonstrates the possibilities that heatmaps provide by overlaying random gaussian kernels with positive or negative sign on an image dataset and configuring the App's colorscale in various ways on-the-fly: